Get Rid of Strawberry Legs: Best 10 Tips for Smoother Skin

 It’s imperative to keep your legs hydrated if you want smooth skin.
 Apply an unscented moisturizer after showering and exfoliating.
 Choose a creamy formula containing ceramides or hyaluronic acid.

 If you have keratosis pilaris, urea-containing lotions can help soften and exfoliate rough bumps.
-Moisturizing daily is key for preventing dry, irritated skin leading to clogged follicles.
+Moisturizing daily is key to preventing dry, irritated skin, leading to clogged follicles.

 4. Remove Hair Properly